seamusmcgill/lighthouse-web-notes/Week_1/Day_2/Day_2_Notes.md

 Single Responsibility principle: each function should have a single goal
 - better to have several small functions
 - more reusability and increased modularity

+## FUNCTIONS BEST PRACTICE

+1. Give your functions precise verb/action based names
+2. Use camelCasedNames (like this one)
+3. Properly indent the function code
+4. Functions should focus on a single task: returning a value or causing a side effect.
+Break your function into additional smaller functions if you find it doing two or more things
+  - One single task could be to compute and return a value (eg: zeroPad)
+  - Another single task could be to perform a side effect such as logging a message to the screen (eg: printFarmInventory)
+5. Data needed by Functions should be passed in as parameters/arguments (i.e. local scope) instead of being accessed directly